coderarjob/coderarjob.github.io/_posts/2020-09-12-Git-Basics.md

 $ cd meghaos-x86
 ```

-Clone brings down all the remote branches and all the assiciated histories.
+Clone brings down all the remote branches and all the associated histories.
 At this point you can be offline as all the remote data is available locally.

 ```bash